Auquan/auquan-toolbox-python/README.md

+# Note: Deprecation notice
-**This is the old Auquan Toolbox, which is a stripped down version of our new, [more powerful toolbox](https://bitbucket.org/auquan/auquantoolbox/wiki/Home).
+**This is the old Auquan Toolbox, and is no longer maintained.
+Please find the latest active version of the toolbox [here](https://links.auquan.com/auquan-toolbox).
+All the issues and Pull requests should be created in the new repo**
-If you are new to writing strategies, continue practicing with this toolbox.
-If you are comfortable with financial data, find the new, expanded version which provides extensive functionality and customization [here](https://bitbucket.org/auquan/auquantoolbox/wiki/Home)**

 # About Auquan Toolbox